Quasigraphs and skeletal partitions: (Anti)connectivity

 Next, we prove (ii).
 Note that $\sigma^*$ is a subgraph of $\pi^*$.
 Since $\sigma$ is connected on $Y$, so is $\pi$.
 We show that $\sigma$ is connected on $X$.
 Let $\pi^*_X$ be the induced subgraph of $\pi^*$ on $X$, and let $\pi(e) = \Setx{u,v}$.
 We need to prove that any two vertices in $X$ are joined by a walk in the induced subgraph of $\sigma^*$ on $X$, which equals $\pi^*_X-uv$.
 This is easy from the fact that $\pi^*_X$ is connected, and that the edge $uv$ may be replaced in any walk by a path from $u$ to $v$ in the induced subgraph of $\sigma^*$ on $Y$ (which is connected). \end{proof}

 Let us now define two notions that will play a role when we introduce the sequence of a quasigraph in Section~\ref{sec:sequence}.
+(See Figure~\ref{fig:bridge} for an illustration.)
 Suppose that $X\subseteq V(H)$ such that the quasigraph $\pi$ is both connected and anticonnected on $X$.
 Let $e$ be a hyperedge with $\size{e\cap X} = 2$.

 We say that $e$ is an \emph{$X$-bridge} (with respect to $\pi$) if $e$ is used by $\pi$, $\pi(e) \subseteq X$, and $\pi-e$ is not connected on $X$ in $H-e$.
 Similarly, $e$ is an \emph{$X$-antibridge} (with respect to $\pi$) if $e$ is not used by $\pi$ and $\pi$ is not anticonnected on $X$ in $H-e$.